-If a friend or loved one talks or behaves in a way that makes you believe the person might attempt suicide, don't try to handle the situation alone:
+If a friend or loved one talks or behaves in a way that makes you believe the person might try suicide, do not try to handle the situation alone.
+Instead:

-- Encourage the person to call a suicide hotline number.
+- Urge the person to contact a suicide hotline.

-- In the U.S., anyone needing help can call or text 988 to reach the 988 Suicide & Crisis Lifeline, available 24 hours a day, seven days a week.
+- In the U.S., call or text 988 to reach the 988 Suicide & Crisis Lifeline, available 24 hours a day, seven days a week.
 Or use the Lifeline Chat.
 Services are free and confidential.

 - U.S. veterans or service members who are in crisis can call 988 and then press "1" for the Veterans Crisis Line.
 Or text 838255.
 Or chat online.

 - The Suicide & Crisis Lifeline in the U.S. has a Spanish language phone line at 1-888-628-9454 (toll-free).

 If you're a teenager who's worried that a friend or classmate may be thinking about suicide, take action: